MSc Real Estate Development / Course details

 - gain a global perspective on the challenges facing the real estate profession.

-- A short residential fieldtrip to London is a core part of this programme.
-The cost of this field visit is included in the course fee.
+- This course has normally included a short residential fieldtrip to London.
+The cost of this field trip is included in the course fee.

-- Enjoy an optional international fieldtrip to explore current urban issues in a city such as Seattle, Toronto, Berlin, Barcelona or Amsterdam (additional cost).
+- This course has normally offered an optional international fieldtrip to explore current urban issues in a city.
+Past locations include Seattle, Toronto, Berlin, Barcelona or Amsterdam.

 - Opportunity to work alongside industry-mentors on a real-life project.